-Collections of oriented line segments may form pieces of knot diagrams in three dimensional space.
-We will be interested in diagrams on a page, but with marked over or under crossings where they occur.
-These are to be viewed as describing a generalisation of Venn diagrams for set theory Boolean logic.
+Braid diagrams are associated to three dimensional categorical structures.
+We will be interested in diagrams on a page, but with marked over or under crossings, where they occur.
+These are to be viewed as a generalisation of the Venn diagrams of a set theoretic Boolean logic.
 With a Venn diagram, a closed loop defines a disjoint interior and exterior, denoting a set S and its complement NOT S, with respect to some universal set.
 By allowing braid diagrams, we relax the Boolean logic of sets.

-A mass measurement is a three outcome experiment, which we would like to describe using a ternary logic of outcome possibilities.
-Braid diagrams in the page will be restricted to three strand pictures, since this case will nicely cover the low energy particle spectrum, much as two strands are used to describe a basic entangled state for two qubits [14].
-However, instead of Hilbert spaces constructed with ordinary $\dagger$ dualities, the dualities that appear in braid diagrams are naturally associated to the discrete particle symmetries P and T. Non Hermitian types of quantum mechanics are well studied in this context.
-Nonassociativity adds the discrete C symmetry.
+Braid diagrams in the page will be restricted to three strand pictures, since this case will nicely cover the low energy particle spectrum.
+However, instead of Hilbert spaces constructed with ordinary \dagger dualities, the dualities that appear in braid diagrams are interpreted as discrete particle symmetries, such as C, P and T.

 Observe that a general braid diagram in a plane defines two directions: horizontal and vertical.
-These directions will represent two distinct observer time measurements.
+Usually, one direction stands for time and the other is a spatial direction.
+Here, these directions will represent the two distinct time measurements.
 Vertical time, arbitrarily directed down the page, will be a laboratory passage of time, which occurs with every measurement event.
-Reversal of this time direction mimics time reversibility in ordinary quantum physics, only now braid diagrams will no longer be time symmetric.
-The horizontal coordinate brings in a cosmological time factor, which in a sense is fixed here by the three strands of the low energy spectrum.
+Reversal of this time direction mimics time reversibility in ordinary quantum physics, only now the braid diagrams will no longer be time symmetric.
+The horizontal coordinate brings in a cosmological time factor, which in a sense is fixed here by the three discrete strands of the low energy spectrum.